OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose-linux.md

 If you're looking to run an Octopus Deploy Windows container or a Tentacle Windows Container, please refer to the [Docker Compose Windows](/docs/installation/octopus-in-container/docker-compose-windows.md) documentation.

-For evaluation purposes you may want to run a stand-alone SQL Server instance to run alongside the Octopus server.
+For evaluation purposes you may want to run a stand-alone SQL Server instance alongside the Octopus server.
 For this scenario, you can leverage [Docker Compose](https://docs.docker.com/compose/overview/) to spin up and manage a multi-container Docker application as a single unit.

-A simple example of a `docker-compose.yml` file combining a SQL Server instance along with a dependent Octopus server looks as follows.
+The following example is a simple `docker-compose.yml` file combining an SQL Server instance along with a dependent Octopus server:

 ```YAML
 version: '2.1'